Infrastructure New Zealand Board Members

 Alayna has extensive experience working with Indigenous communities locally and internationally, with her work focusing on social justice and equitable city making.
 She also sits on a number of boards and panels as an Indigenous design advisory specialist.
 Alayna has held Director and executive level leadership roles in multi-national design firms and government agencies.
-She has also worked on, and led teams to deliver, some of the largest projects and PPPs across Aotearoa and so-called-Australia.
 Her sector experience extends across education, health, corrections, infrastructure, housing, commercial, environmental and placemaking.

 With a focus on Indigenous mana motuhake, or the rights for first peoples to self-determine, she works with a diverse range of clients and consultants to translate values into tangible processes and outcomes.
 She believes that even the most engineered infrastructure solutions can shape a more equitable society, provide social and economic uplift, tell the story and whakapapa of our nation and achieve broader outcomes for Aotearoa.